MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

     $resourceGroupName = 'az12003b-sap-RG'
     ```

-1. In the Cloud Shell pane, run the following command, to join the Windows Server Azure VMs you deployed in the third task of the previous exercise to the **adatum.com** Active Directory domain:
+1. In the Cloud Shell pane, run the following command, to join the Windows Server Azure VMs you deployed in the third task of the previous exercise to the **adatum.com** Active Directory domain (make sure to replace the `<password>` placeholder with the password you specified earlier in this lab):

     ```
     $location = (Get-AzResourceGroup -Name $resourceGroupName).Location

     $settingString = '{"Name": "adatum.com", "User": "adatum.com\\Student", "Restart": "true", "Options": "3"}'

-    $protectedSettingString = '{"Password": "Pa55w.rd1234"}'
+    $protectedSettingString = '{"Password": "<password>"}'

     $vmNames = @('i20-ascs-0','i20-ascs-1','i20-db-0','i20-db-1','i20-di-0','i20-di-1')